-The Board also has a procedure in place to manage potential conflicts of interest of the Investment Manager.
-These can arise, for example, where share options and/or warrants have been granted to an affiliate of the Investment Manager by a participant in an accelerator programme run by that affiliate and the Company subsequently has the opportunity to invest in the participant.
-In such instances, only the independent advisory committee members of the Investment Manager's Investment Committee (listed on page 94) consider the investment at the Investment Committee meeting, and the final stage of the Board's conflict management process requires any such investment to be approved by the Board before it is made.
-During the year, the Board approved investments in 2 companies (£2.3m of investments in aggregate) in former accelerator programme participants (for further information, see 'Examples of Stakeholder Considerations' on page 86).
+The Board also has a procedure in place to manage ensuring effective engagement with, and encouraging potential conflicts of interest of the Investment participation from, shareholders and other key Manager.
+These can arise, for example, where share stakeholders: and options and/or warrants have been granted to an providing constructive challenge and strategic affiliate of the Investment Manager by a participant guidance and offering specialist advice. in an accelerator programme run by that affiliate and the Company subsequently has the opportunity to The Board's responsibilities for this Annual Report are invest in the participant.
+In such instances, only the set out in the Directors' Responsibility Statement on independent advisory committee members of the page 121.
+Investment Manager's Investment Committee (listed Matters not delegated or outsourced to Committees and on page 94) consider the investment at the Investment key service providers are reserved for consideration and Committee meeting, and the final stage of the Board's approval by the Board (including those matters listed conflict management process requires any such in a formal schedule of reserved matters approved by investment to be approved by the Board before it is the Board), thus enabling the Board to maintain full and made.
+During the year, the Board approved investments effective control over appropriate strategic, financial, in 2 companies (£2.3m of investments in aggregate) operational and compliance issues.
+The reserved in former accelerator programme participants (for matters include: further information, see 'Examples of Stakeholder Considerations' on page 86).